-- A minimum of 90 semester hours or 75% credit toward a baccalaureate degree from a college or university accredited by a regional accrediting agency. - A cumulative grade point average of 2.7 or better on a 4.0 scale in both elective and required subjects. - Satisfactory completion of the following courses, including laboratory:
+- A minimum of 90 semester hours or 75% credit toward a baccalaureate degree from a college or university accredited by a regional accrediting agency. - 2) A cumulative grade point average of 2.7 or better on a 4.0 scale in both elective and required subjects. - Satisfactory completion of the following courses, including laboratory:

-a.English composition and literature 1 year
+a.
+English composition and literature

 b.
-General chemistry 8 sem. hrs.
+General chemistry

 c.
-Organic chemistry 8 sem. hrs.
+Organic chemistry

 d.
-Physics 8 sem. hrs.
+Physics

 e.
+Biology

+1 year

+8 sem. hrs.

+8 sem. hrs.

+8 sem. hrs.

-Biology 8 sem. hrs.
+8 sem. hrs.

-Satisfactory completion of the New Medical College Admissions Test (MCAT), preferably taken within two (2) years of application.
+Satisfactory completion of the New Medical College Admissions Test (MCAT), taken within two (2) years of application.